Spencerooni/Spencerooni.github.io/_posts/2015-07-14-visualizing-gps-coordinates-and-elevation-in-3d-using-javascript.markdown

 - 3D
 - graph
 - strava
+excerpt: Investigating options for visualizing GPS co-ordinates and elevation in interactive 3D charts using JavaScript.
 ---

 I recently saw a feature on <a href="http://blog.veloviewer.com/interactive3d-elevation-profiles" target="_blank">Veloviewer</a>, which I thought was really nice and wanted to see how difficult it would be to replicate.
 The feature being _interactive 3D elevation profiles_.
 Instead of displaying a basic graph of elevation over time, they display the elevation at each GPS co-ordinate in a lovely 3D graph.